-The biggest thing we get is time spent together.
+The biggest thing about our family adventures abroad is we get is time spent together.
 In New Zealand we both need to work full-time to pay the bills and get by, here we get to spend quality time together and are constantly learning about the world together.
 Some of the conversations we have with the kids are so in-depth and interesting, we just did not have time to do that back at home.

 If you could go back in time to before you became an expat and give yourself one piece of advice, what would it be?
 If you want to live a nomadic or travelling family lifestyle, don’t pack too much stuff!
 We always pack too much even after all this time.
 It makes it hard to move around and you really need a lot less than you think you do.

 WCIL: WHAT HAVE YOU LEARNED ABOUT YOURSELF IN THIS NEW LIFE?

 I always thought I would make a good teacher, but now we homeschool our own kids I don’t think I have the patience for it long-term.
 Teachers are amazing human beings!
 It also teaches incredible gratitude.
 I realise how fortunate we are to come from a country where people have the right to vote, have freedom of expression and religion, where we can drink water from a tap, have plenty of fresh air and outdoor space, and a passport that allows us to move relatively freely around the world.
 It’s easy to get caught up in the humdrum ‘woe is me’ of everyday life, but when you experience how many others live it gives you a jolt and you realise how lucky you are and not to take that for granted.